Brädi: Career

 Brädi's first solo studio album was Repullinen hiittiä released in May 2010.
 The album was produced by MGI.
-He also issued a mixtape Repullinen remixejä in 2012.
+He also issued the mixtape Repullinen remixejä in 2012.
 He is preparing a new album after signing with Rähinä Records in 2012.
 His single "Lämpöö" featuring Redrama reached the Top 10 in Finland.

 Personal life

 Brädi started as a sportsman playing basketball and is an announcer for the Finnish Namika Lahti basketball club's home games.